What is Responsive Web Design?

 Google wants your site to utilise the principles of responsive design because it’s easier for them to find and index it.
 If a site is designed optimally in this way, it doesn’t matter what device the site is displayed on – responsive design automatically adjusts a page in such a way that webmasters can keep the content on the same URL.

-Google doesn’t have to crawl and index separate versions of the same site – and if it’s easy to read a website’s content, it’s more likely that the site will be ranked higher in the search results, which means that the site is doing what it’s supposed to do - which is getting more hits!
+Google doesn’t have to crawl and index separate versions of the same site.
+If it’s easy to read a website’s content then it’s more likely that the site will be ranked higher in the search results.
+This will mean that the site is doing what it’s supposed to do.
+This will be the makings of getting more hits!